Full project name: “Bringing Artificial Intelligence home for a better care of amyotrophic lateral sclerosis and multiple sclerosis”

-Scope and objectives: BRAINTEASER will develop a system able to guarantee cybersecurity and data ownership to the patients.
-It will provide quantitative evidence of benefits and effectiveness of using AI in health-care pathways implementing a proof-of-concept of its use in real clinical setting.
-Outcomes from the project will also provide a coherent and integrated set of recommendation for public health authorities to support the transition of the current approach to health from reactive to predictive, paving the path toward a healthier and more fulfilling life as long as possible.
+Scope and objectives: The system developed in BRAINTEASER will provide quantitative evidence of benefits and effectiveness of using AI in health-care pathways, implementing a proof-of-concept of their use in real clinical setting.
+Outcomes from the project will also provide a coherent and integrated set of recommendations for public health authorities.
+BRAINTEASER will support the transition of current healthcare approaches from reactive to predictive, paving the path for patients toward a healthier and more fulfilling life as long as possible.

-BRAINTEASER main goals can be summarized as follow:
+BRAINTEASER main goals can be summarized as follows:

 - To investigate and model ALS and MS progression for patients, who demand to plan their future and being assisted in their daily needs, and for clinicians, who need to deepen disease understanding to personalise patients’ treatment and prevent adverse events and fast disease progression,

-- To enforce the advantage of using AI models in concert with current clinical approaches by introducing innovative descriptors of clinical outcomes, integrating and managing multidimensional datasets, stratifying patients and characterizing the disease evolution to design personalized health and care pathways,
+- To enforce the advantage of using AI models to augment current clinical approaches by introducing innovative descriptors of clinical outcomes, integrating and managing multidimensional datasets, stratifying patients and characterizing the disease evolution to design personalized health and care pathways,

 Consortium: Universidad Politécnica de Madrid (SP), Università degli Studi di Padova (IT), FCIÊNCIAS.ID Associação para a Investigação e Desenvolvimento de Ciências (PT), Università degli Studi di Torino (IT), Instituto De Medicina Molecular – João Lobo Antunes (PT), Servicio Madrileño de Salud (SP), Fondazione Istituto Neurologico Nazionale Casimiro Mondino (IT), Preduzeće za informacione tehnologije i elektronskotrgovanje Belit d.o.o.
 (RS), InSilicoTrials Technologies S.p.A (IT), ECHAlliance Company Limited by Guarantee (IE), The European Brain Council AISBL (BE).